- College: Dartmouth College, Hanover, NH

 Director of the ONS Women’s Sports Medicine Center, Katherine Vadasdi, MD is an orthopedic surgeon who is fellowship trained in adolescent and adult sports medicine as well as shoulder and elbow surgery.

 Dr. Vadasdi graduated Dartmouth College and earned her medical degree at Dartmouth Medical School.
 She performed a residency in orthopedics at the Hospital for Special Surgery (HSS) in New York and completed fellowship training in shoulder, elbow and sports medicine at Columbia University Medical Center, Department of Orthopedics.
 While at Columbia she was assistant team physician to Columbia University Athletics.
-Dr. Vadasdi has been honored as a Castle Connolly America’s Top Doctor and Fairfield County Top Doctor annually since 2014.
-In 2017, she was the recipient of the Fairfield County’s Doctor of Distinction Award.
+Dr. Vadasdi has been honored as a Castle Connolly, America’s Top Doctor and Regional Top Doctor annually since 2014.
+In 2017, she was the recipient of the Fairfield County’s Doctor of Distinction Award and the Exceptional Woman in Medicine by Castle Connolly.

 As member of the Board of Directors at the ONS Foundation for Clinical Research and Education, Dr. Vadasdi is active in ongoing research, including the current groundbreaking study to curb opioid addiction among teens and athletes.
 She has been published in numerous prestigious industry journals such as the Journal of Shoulder and Elbow Surgery and the Journal of Orthopaedic Trauma.
 Additionally, Dr. Vadasdi serves as a mentor through the Foundation’s Research and Summer Internship Programs and during the Mini-Med School program, which provides 15 high school students the opportunity to participate in a one week workshop in orthopedics.